AdeebAbdullah/RBAC-System/README.md

 php artisan test

 # SWAGGER
+- (OPTIONAL) if want to regenerate swagger can use "php artisan l5-swagger:generate" in terminal
 - after "php artisan serve" ctrl + click on http://127.0.0.1:8000
 - add "api/documentation" in url search bar.
 - should look like this http://127.0.0.1:8000/api/documentation and enter.